 Accommodations at Casa de San Pedro (B,L,D)

-Enjoy a lovely breakfast at the Inn this morning.
+Enjoy a lovely breakfast at the Inn today.
 Mid-morning, we drive a short way downriver to the Bureau of Land Management’s San Pedro House, a visitor center with walking trails north of the Inn on the San Pedro River.
-Here we search for birds of the cottonwood riparian areas, adjacent mesquite woodlands and grasslands—Northern Harrier, Loggerhead Shrike, Crissal Thrasher, Lark Bunting, Lark Sparrow, Abert’s Towhee, and other species occur here.
+Here we search for birds of the cottonwood riparian areas, adjacent mesquite woodlands and grasslands —Northern Harrier, Loggerhead Shrike, Crissal Thrasher, Lark Bunting, Lark Sparrow, Abert’s Towhee, and other species occur here.
 Some years a Western Screech Owl likes to sunbath from his cottonwood-tree home.

 We enjoy our lunch with the birds at some local feeders, then continue to the Southeastern Arizona Bird Observatory’s Ash Canyon property to meet some of their staff and to look for hummingbirds such as Rivoli’s, Anna’s, and Broad-billed, as well as other specialties of the pine-oak woodlands.
 With luck Arizona Woodpecker come in, and Woodhouse’s Scrub Jay.
 Our photographers are always happy here!